YuanTian1991/Inivata_Coding_Test/README.md

 The test is about Amplicon sequence mutation detection.
 Those amplicon sequence has been preprocessed (or maybe simulated) in `amplicon_x.fa.gz` .
 I need to:

-1. Identify mutations exist in each amplicon file.
+1. Identify mutations existing in each amplicon file.
-2. I need to extract reference sequence from fasta file, then find out what is the nature mutation in corresponding amplicon.
+2. I need to extract reference sequence from fasta file, then find out what the nature mutations are in corresponding amplicon files.
 3. An additional task is to find gene name, by maching amplicon coordinates with a gene list bed file.
 4. The instruction is not required, but since there are multiple `amplicon_x.fa.gz` files, it’s better to have a function to automate the analysis work.
 5. Finally, I need to draw a barplot to show mutation frequency for each amplicon.